-This episode of Crime Patrol Dastak on SET India shows how a mother forces her two daughters into prostitution.
+Before I begin I need to talk about an episode of Crime Patrol Dastak on SET India that showed how a mother forced her two daughters into prostitution.

 Story in brief